cerebrate/celss-greenhouse/README.md

 Where To Get It
 ---------------

 You can download 0.1 (beta) from the Releases section of this GitHub repository.
-Unzip the file and place the included folder inside the GameData folder of your KSP installation.
+Unzip the file and place the included folder inside the folder of your KSP installation.

 In Future Versions
 ------------------